FACxBeamery/project-week-3/README.md

 # Project Week 3: Node.JS server

-## by João, Lyndsey, and Martha
+## by João, Lyndsey and Martha

 ## Motivation
 The purpose of this project was to create our own Node.JS http server with the npm core modules: `http`, `path`, and `fs`.
 The server provides a RESTful API for a To Do List app.

 ## POSTMAN collection